cracknic/NmapFlow/manuals/MANUAL_ES.md

 ```

 **Technical characteristics:**
-- Sends TCP packets with no flags set
+- Sends TCP packets with no flags
 - Extremely stealthy
 - Based on RFC 793 behavior
 - Inconsistent results on Windows